univention/univention-corporate-server/doc/manual/domain-ldap/index.rst

 Univention Corporate Server offers a cross platform domain concept with a common trust context between Linux and/or Windows systems.
-Within this domain a user is known to all systems via his username and password stored in the |UCSUMS| and can use all services which are authorized for him.
-The management system keeps the account synchronized for the windows log-in, Linux/POSIX systems and Kerberos.
+Within this domain a user is known to all systems via their username and password stored in the |UCSUMS| and can use all services which are authorized for them.
+The management system keeps the account synchronized for the windows login, Linux/POSIX systems and Kerberos.
 The management of user accounts is described in :ref:`users-general`.

 All UCS and Windows systems within a UCS domain have a host domain account.
 This